 One of the most symbolic buildings of the city, Barcelona’s Arc de Triomf (Triumphal Arch) was designed by the architect Josep Vilaseca i Casanovas.
-It’s a short walk from the El Born area, and from the Parc de la Ciutadella.
+It’s a short walk from the La Ribera-El Born area, and from the Parc de la Ciutadella.

 In spite of its name, the monument doesn’t actually commemorate a military triumph, but was built as a main gateway for the first Universal Exhibition of Barcelona, which took place in 1888.
 The monument can be found on the passeig de Lluís Companys, and it’s a meeting place for families and friends, people going on bike rides or roller blading, as well as for various events, due to being such a big open space.